vahrezz/Vahrezz/README.md

 So far, I’ve developed several personal projects (which I’ll be sharing here soon) and also built tools and apps for small startups and individuals.
 Currently, I’m working on a Discord bot, which I’m very excited about.

 If my work or mindset resonates with you, I’d really appreciate your support or even just a friendly connection.
-Let’s grow together 🚀
+Let’s grow together

-📫 You can find me on Discord as vahrezz
 ---

-### 🧰 My Skills and Tools
+###  My Skills and Tools

 <p align="center">
   <img src="https://skillicons.dev/icons?i=python,discord,bots,git,github,vscode,linux,windows,kali," /><br/>